tuotuo-1997/HPA/README.md

   https://www.kaggle.com/philculliton/hpa-challenge-2021-extra-train-images

-  简单来说，官方提供的包括三部分：
+  Simply put, the official offer includes three parts:

-  * tif.gz 原分辨率图像（官方demo下载下来为16位图像，保存为8位图像）
+  * tif.gz original resolution image (the official demo is downloaded as a 16-bit image and saved as an 8-bit image)
-  * jpg 图像
+  * jpg image
-  * 并非全集的 png 图像 dataset
+  * Not a complete png image dataset

-  另外，第一届比赛提供的HPAv18公开数据集约有78000张，目前提供的HPAPublic数据量约为80000张，交集为70000张。第一届的训练集也可以使用。
+  In addition, the HPAv18 public data set provided by the first competition is about 78,000.
+The current HPAPublic data set is about 80,000, and the intersection is 70,000.
+The first training set can also be used.

-  总结一下，目前可用的数据集包括：
+  To summarize, the currently available data sets include:

-  * 本届正式训练集
+  * HPA2's official training set
-  * 本届公开数据集
+  * HPA2's official public data set
-  * 上届训练集（与本届公开数据集有交集）
+  * HPA1's training set (have intersection with the current training data set)
-  * 上届公开数据集（与本届公开数据集有交集）
+  * HPA1's public data set (have intersection with the current public data set)

 ## Requirement

-fastai： 2.2.5
+fastai: 2.2.5